Central Highlands of Sri Lanka

 Perera, N., Wijewickrama, T., Lodewyke, A., Karunarathne, S., Alawatta, I., Vidanapathirana, D.R., Wckramasinghe, L.J.M. and Goonatilake, S. (2018b).
 Trekking Guide to the Knuckles Conservation forest IUCN Sri Lanka Country Office, 148pp.
 (ISBN 978-955-0205-48-6).

-Pethiyagoda, R. (2012) Horton Plains: Sri Lanka’s Cloud Forest National Park.
+Pethiyagoda, R. (2012).
+Horton Plains: Sri Lanka’s Cloud Forest National Park.
 Wildlife Heritage Trust publication 319 pp

-Priyadarshana, T. S., Atthanagoda, A. G., Wijewardhane, I., Siriweera, K. S., Aberathna, N., & Kumar, P. (2019).
+Priyadarshana, T. S., Atthanagoda, A. G., Wijewardhane, I., Siriweera, K. S., Aberathna, N. and Kumar, P. (2019).
 Pteroceras dalaputtuwa (Orchidaceae: Epidendroideae: Vandeae: Aeridinae), a new species from Sri Lanka and re-collection of Pteroceras viridiflorum after 150 years.
-Phytotaxa,399(1), 65. doi: 10.11646/phytotaxa.399.1.7
+Phytotaxa,399(1), 65. doi:10.11646/phytotaxa.399.1.7

 Rathnayake, R.M.W.
-(2014 ).
+(2014).
 Estimating ecotourism potential at Horton Plains and Kawdulla National Parks in Sri Lanka.
-WILDLANKA -Journal of the Department of Wildlife Conservation 2:15-28
+WILDLANKA Journal of the Department of Wildlife Conservation 2:15-28

 Rodrigo, M. (2019b).
 In Sri Lanka, the sweet smell of agarwood draws calls for trade protection.
 Mongabay 23 August 2019